About the project

 - the Vuntut Gwichin First Nation;

-The relevant regulatory applications have been submitted.
-Reviews are now underway by the Yukon Environmental and Socio-economic Assessment Board and the Mackenzie Valley Land and Water Board in the Northwest Territories.
+The relevant environmental assessment and regulatory applications have been submitted.
+Reviews are now underway by the Yukon Environmental and Socio-economic Assessment Board for the Yukon portion of the project and by the Mackenzie Valley Land and Water Board in the Northwest Territories.

-In September 2019, procurement information sessions were held to inform First Nations, businesses and other potential contractors about the significant construction opportunities this project will generate.
+In September 2019, procurement information sessions were held to inform First Nations and Indigenous groups, businesses and other potential contractors about the significant construction opportunities this project will generate.

 For the latest information on the Dempster Fibre Project, read our monthly newsletters.